Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 - As a user, I want the ability to delete contacts and their associated details from my database. **(CUSTOM)**
+- As a user, I want the ability to search for contacts and their associated details from my database based on a certain criteria. **(CUSTOM)**
+- As a user, when the application's main menu is displayed, I want to be given the option of saving the contacts and their associated details so far to a file. **(REQUIRED/SAVING)**
+- As a user, when I start the application, I want to be given the option of (re)loading the contacts and their associated details added so far from the file, from the previous run, and resume from there.
+**(REQUIRED/LOADING)**
 ## In phase 1:
 - As a user, I want to be able to add new individuals (names) to my family contact database.